oakmanjacob/arctos-horribilis/README.md

 jupyter notebook
 ```

-This should open a browser window to localhost:888/tree showing this directory in jupyter.
+This should open a browser window to `localhost:888/tree` showing this directory in jupyter.
 From here, navigate to the notebooks directory and open the .ipynb file you wish to access.

-## Notebooks
-The following notebooks are provided to visualize data

-### Species Report
-File: `species_report.ipynb`

-### Museum Report
-File: `museum_report.ipynb`

-### Ranges Report
-File: `ranges_report.ipynb`